-Very short posts are shown in their entirety in the stream with an elegant tab bar for staff picks, top stories and bookmarks, and a sleek and sexy FAB to start writing a new story.
+Very short posts are shown in their entirety in the stream with an elegant tab bar for staff picks, top stories, and bookmarks, and a sleek and sexy FAB to start writing a new story.

-Simple, yet amazing side navigation for all the features, but main focus is to use the platform-specific icons to maintain the overall brand experience.
+Simple, yet amazing side navigation for all the features, but the main focus is to use the platform-specific icons to maintain the overall brand experience.

 New Look for Stories

-Every single story is displayed in a beautiful way that the users can get more unique experience of reading articles on the go.
+Every single story is displayed in a beautiful way that the users can get a more unique experience of reading articles on the go.

 Search Suggestions & Results